How To Get Your Real Estate License in PA

 Each class is graded, including attendance, but you do not have to take both classes consecutively.
 As a matter of fact, you do not even have to take them at the same school.
 Once you receive credit for completing one course, you can transfer it to another school and finish your education there.

-Once you complete both classes with a passing score, you will receive a transcript and finally be eligible to sign up for the PSI exam.
+Once you complete both classes with a passing score, you will receive a transcript and finally be eligible to sign up for the STATE exam.

-Before taking the exam, you must log onto the PSI website for instructions on proving your eligibility.
+Before taking the exam, you must log onto the Pearson VUE website for instructions on proving your eligibility.
 Once your eligibility is approved, then, you may schedule your exam.

-The PSI exam is comprised of two parts: The National with 80 questions and the State with 40 questions.
+The STATE exam is comprised of two parts: The National with 80 questions and the State with 40 questions.
 Each portion is graded separately, and you must pass both parts of the exam.
 Don’t worry though, if you fail one part, you can go back and retake it.
-The current cost for the exam is $49, but make sure to check with PSI for the most up-to-date information and pricing.
+The current cost for the exam is $49, but make sure to check with Pearson VUE for the most up-to-date information and pricing.

 In PA, you are additionally required to renew your license every two years on May 31 of the even-numbered years.
 You must complete a 14-hour continuing education requirement each cycle to complete the renewal.